 Founded in 2011, Border Crossing is an online literary and arts journal published by the Lake Superior State University Creative Writing Program.
 Uniquely situated on the border of the United States and Canada, we’re committed to publishing the best work submitted by emerging and established writers on both sides of the border and abroad, as well as supporting literacy and the literary arts in the sister cities of Sault Ste.
 Marie, Michigan and Ontario.

 We’re especially interested in writing that crosses boundaries in genre or geography, and voices that aren’t often heard in mainstream publications.
-The best way to see what we mean by this is to read our latest issue online or order copies of previous print issues.
-You can visit our archives and see past issues here.
+The best way to see what we mean by this is to read our latest issue online.
 Fiction, nonfiction, and poetry submissions are read blind and go through a rigorous editorial process, which involves multiple readings by our editorial board.
-As a “teaching journal,” one of our main goals is to create editing and publishing opportunities for our English and creative writing students prior to graduation.
+As a “teaching journal,” one of our main goals is to create editing and publishing opportunities for our English and creative writing students prior to graduation through our internships.

 Our first six issues have featured talented Canadian, American, and Mexican writers and artists whose work has appeared in many widely-read publications, including the Best American series and W.W.
 Norton and Houghton Mifflin anthologies, as well as The Atlantic, Glimmer Train, The Iowa Review, Missouri Review, New England Review, Pleaides, Ploughshares, Playboy, Poetry, Prairie Schooner, Southern Review, Poetry Ireland Review, Decanto Magazine in England, and The Canadian Federation of Poetry.
 Additionally, we have published a number of authors for whom Border Crossing was their first publication, and we are always very excited about discovering new talent.